An Accumulative Model for Quantum Theories: Introduction

 The paper is organized as follows.
 Section~\ref{sec:presentation} presents a simplified preliminary mathematical model which illustrates the basic model structure.
 We demonstrates the model's ability to generate quantum probabilities both theoretically and with simulations.
 Section~\ref{sec:adjusted} gives a more detailed model which is designed to conform more closely with the hypothesized physical processes involved.
 Section~\ref{sec:exper} discusses the possibility of experimental verification of the model; and Section~\ref{sec:disc} gives a summary discussion.
-For the sake of completeness, the Matlab/Octave source code used in our simulations is given in Section~\ref{sec:code}.